jesielviana/nodejs-project-template/README.md

-# nodejs-project-template
+# Template for Nodejs Projetcs

-Template for Nodejs Projetcs
+## Use Javascript best pratices, validated for eslint based in Airbnb JavaScript Style Guide

-By Jesiel Viana
+By @jesielviana